Karen attended school for 20 plus years.

 Karen has won awards and competitions including National Wildlife, Ritz and Canon.

-In 2006, Karen Exhibited a piece at the Open Door Gallery, Florida.
-In 2011, three pieces of Karen's work
+In 2006, Karen Exhibited a piece at the Open Door Gallery, Florida. , three pieces of Karen's work

-began a 4 year traveling exhibit with the Great Explorations Children's Museum in St Petersburg Florida.
+began a 4 year traveling exhibit with the Great Explorations Children's Museum In St Petersburg Florida.
+She also became affiliated with Art in Embassies: US State Department.

 Also in 2011, Karen was a nominee for the 6th annual Black and White Spider awards.